-The primary mission of the International House of New York Archives is to identify, collect, catalog, preserve, and make accessible all records of enduring value that document and convey the story of I-House’s Residents, Alumni, Staff, and Trustees.
+Guided by I-House’s core values of respect, empathy, and moral courage, the primary mission of the International House New York Archives is to identify, collect, catalog, preserve, and make accessible all records of enduring value that document and convey the story of I-House’s Residents, Alumni, Staff, and Trustees.
+The Archives strongly endorses the archival values of service and transparency, and once it’s able, will provide the broadest access possible.

-Furthermore, the I-House Archives will support and advance other archives in the Greater New York Metropolitan area.
-We intend to promote and encourage cross-organizational collaboration to elevate the field and improve access to archival resources, procedures, and best practices.
+The I-House Archives also supports other archives in the Greater New York Metropolitan area.
+The Archives intends to promote and encourage cross-organizational collaboration to improve access to archival resources, procedures, and best practices.

 International House began here.
 International House was initially conceived by Harry Edmonds in 1909 and, with the support of the Dodge family and John D. Rockefeller, established in 1924.
 Since its beginning, International House has consistently encouraged cross-cultural initiatives and international cooperative exchange to promote peace and global understanding.